linpengcheng/PurefunctionPipelineDataflow/README.md

   communication, coordination, and management of various available resources.
 The most effective, reliable, and absolutely mainstream way is the "warehouse/workshop model".

+  Only changing the architecture, not changing or only expanding the CPU instruction set, not only will not affect the CPU compatibility, but also bring huge optimization space.

   So I think Intel, AMD, ARM, supercomputing, etc. will adopt the "warehouse/workshop model", which is an inevitable trend in the development of computer hardware.